Accessibility statement

 As these issues lie within Google's coding, we cannot change them.
 However, we only use Google Maps to provide a visual enhancement of information, and this information is always presented as accessible text descriptions.

-If you need help to understand our maps, there will be contact information specific to the relevant map content author within the page.
+If you need help to understand our maps, contact webfeedback@manchester.gov.uk.

 Preparation of this accessibility statement

-This website was last tested in May 2022.
+This website is regularly scanned for any accessibility issues using SiteImprove.
+It was last manually tested in January 2024.
 The test was carried out by staff at Manchester City Council and our supplier, Jadu.